Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 Q: It dissolved.

-Then we have — I’m deep into my graduate school, I’m teaching, I’m doing exhibits for the Queens Historical Society, I’m making a living and I’m making living with like two things here, one thing there, and like it’s just throwing everything together as a freelancer.
+Then we have—I’m deep into my graduate school, I’m teaching, I’m doing exhibits for the Queens Historical Society, I’m making a living and I’m making a living with like two things here, one thing there, and like it’s just throwing everything together as a freelancer.
 So I didn’t have time to keep on it, although we did have meetings from time to time and we had some money from the book that we put into an account that was used up and then just was lost through bank fees I guess.

-So we did have some success with it, but it just did not persist.
+We did have some success with it, but it just did not persist.
 It was a good organization to have a presence in Queens at the time, but you can’t keep dragging people in it.
 And the fact that there are no wins, that you don’t really get any victories.
 Some people come into an organization and they want to designate to save one particular thing, when that doesn’t happen, they go away, and that’s the end of it.

 Kroessler: It’s a rare character who understands that you’re involved for the principle of saving these things, and the law of saving these things, as much as the particular.